Nita Naldi: Later life

 Due to the financial reversals caused by her retirement from films, as well as the Great Depression, Naldi filed for bankruptcy in 1932.
 She returned to the stage with Queer People and The Firebird in 1933.
 The press had been critical of her weight since 1924, and reviews of her appearances in both plays were especially harsh this time around — so harsh in fact that Naldi filed suit against one paper in 1934 for $500,000.
 The suit was dismissed in 1938.

 In 1942, Naldi was considered for For Whom the Bell Tolls but did not receive the part.
 She never made another film.
 The same year, she began appearing in a revue in New York with Mae Murray, reciting the 1897 poem "A Fool There Was."

 In 1952, she had a notable role in the play In Any Language, co-starring Uta Hagen.
 In 1955, she coached Carol Channing how to vamp, for Channing's musical The Vamp.

-During the 1952 presidential election, she supported Adlai Stevenson in his campaign.

 Also in the 1950s, Naldi appeared on the television series Omnibus.